solovino/MyGetting-and-Cleaning-DataProject/README.md

 This is the repository for my course project in the Getting and Cleaning Data course.
 It contains the following files:

-1.  run_analysis.R  -- A R file that contains code with comments that does the following with the Human Activity Recognition Using Smartphones Dataset:
+File 1. run_analysis.R  -- A R file that contains code with comments that does the following with the Human Activity Recognition Using Smartphones Dataset:

       -- Merges the training and the test sets to create one data set.